exusiaiwei/area-python-learning/README.md

 ## Background

-Welcome to the "My-Python-Studying" repository, where I keep my notes and practice records for learning Python.
+Welcome to the "My-Python-Learning" repository, where I keep my notes and practice records for learning Python.

 During my Python learning journey, I have used Quarto to create a series of interactive notebooks.
 I have organized them as Quarto book projects, allowing me to read the materials and execute embedded code interactively.

-The **'my-python-studying-zh'** and **'my-python-studying-en'** folders in this repository contain the interactive notebooks I have created in Chinese and English versions, respectively.
+The **'my-python-learning-zh'** and **'my-python-learning-en'** folders in this repository contain the interactive notebooks I have created in Chinese and English versions, respectively.

 In addition, for some simple coding exercises, I have placed them in the **'practical_code'** folder.
 Here, you can find my practical projects and exercises as I learn Python.